rithik/FlaskExample/README.md

 ## Step 6

 Add necessary code to your project.

 All CSS files should be added to the `static/css` folder.
 All JavaScript file should be added to the `static/js` folder.
 All images should be added to the `static/img` folder.

+As you add code to the `static/css`, `static/js` and `static/img` folders, you can remove the `.gitignore` files in these folders.

 All HTML files should be added to the `templates` folder.

 All views should be added to the `app.py` file.

 All models should be added to the `models.py` file.

 ## Step 7